Click here to see the Winter 2026 course website.

 • Computer Science majors (CS-Eng and CS-LSA*).

-• New!
-Data Science majors (DS-Eng and DS-LSA).
+• Data Science majors (DS-Eng and DS-LSA).

-• New!
-Statistics majors.
+• Statistics majors.

-• New!
-Artificial Intelligence minors.
+• Artificial Intelligence minors.

 • The linear algebra prerequisite for: